solarisfan/rainloop-plugin-http-password/README.md

 All URL are expected to return XML.

-## 1. URL for allowing password change:
+## 1. URL for checking for permission for password change:
 Only user ID and domain name are passed.
 No password is send on this URL.
 Expecting an xml with an entry <enabled>true|false</enabled>